dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-3/index.md

 ---
-title: 'An Introduction to Rust by building an old terminal game from 1984, Part 3'
+title: 'An Introduction to Rust by Building an Old Terminal Game from 1984, Part 3'
 date: '2025-05-21T22:11:29+10:00'
 draft: true
 visibility: false